Pippi Johnson is an abstract expressionist artist.

 Pippi works on an island in Lake of the Woods, spending the winter months travelling and in Naples, Florida.

-Birchwood Gallery, Winnipeg, Manitoba
+Birchwood Gallery, Pembina Highway | Winnipeg, Manitoba

-Chenier Fine Art, Thunder Bay, Ontario
+Chenier Fine Art, Court Street | Thunder Bay, Ontario

-The six months of stark winter of her prairie childhood and life on Lake of the Woods, has led her to choose color as a primary theme.
-She sees vibrant hues, where others see grays and browns.
+The six months of stark winter of my prairie childhood and life on Lake of the Woods, has led me to choose color as a primary theme.
+I see vibrant hues, where others see grays and browns.
 Light flashes and moves with a spiritual awakening.
-Seeking always the unusual characteristics of light and color, she creates works of art that intend to evoke fond memories of not one place or figure, but a combination of many images.
+Seeking always the unusual characteristics of light and color, I create works of art that intend to evoke fond memories of not one place or figure, but a combination of many images.
+Vintage figure are often transferred in as well as collage and mixed media.
 Music and its relationship of colour and design is beginning to play a strong part in the paintings.
-But… Colour is the main image and joy is the message.